ThinkR-open/prepare-for-cran/README.md

 Depending on the package, it might take between one hour and several weeks, if it needs manual inspection, it can take some time.

-You can watch the status of your package with `{cransays}` = https://itsalocke.com/cransays/articles/dashboard
+You can watch the status of your package with `{cransays}`: https://itsalocke.com/cransays/articles/dashboard